Provar

 1) Create test cases in TestRail.

-2) Create a TestRail connection in Provar.
+2) Create a TestRail connection in Automation.

-3) Create a TestRun set up.
+3) Create a TestRun setup.

 Above: Depicting overall steps and workflow for TestRail integration.